vladh/hare-pipewire/README.md

 ## Test

-There is a sine wave test you can run with `make run`.
-Make sure you turn your speakers down a bit beforehand.
+There is a .wav file test you can run with `make run`.
+Put a `test.wav` file in the root directory to play it.